lekoala/formidable-elements/readme.md

 JSON is great, but what when you want to pass callbacks, eg: onRender, onChange etc...

-In order to support this, you can pass dedicated object with the `__fn` key.
+In order to support this, you can pass a dedicated object with the `__fn` key.
 These will be replaced by the `replaceCallbacks` utility and are evaluated against the window object.

     "onChange": {"__fn": "myGlobalCallback"}